-This IRWM Plan is organized into four major sections providing in-depth background information about the San Diego region and the identified strategies for moving integrated water management forward.
-Figure 1-1 illustrates the 2013 IRWM Plan structure.
+This IRWM Plan is organized into four major sections providing inbackground depth information about the San Diego region and the identified strategies for moving integrated water management forward.
+Figure 1-1 illustrates the 2019 IRWM Plan Update structure.

 1.2.3 Benefits of Regional Approach